 “You can compare it to when the internet first came and emails.
 The whole process of us writing a letter, going to the post office, then waiting for the letter to get to the person.
 When the email came, the postal service became a third party, and not being used as much as we used it before,” says Ramjoo.

-Banks are transforming
+watch Banks are transforming

 Africa is looking at adopting blockchain-based currency.
 In February, the South African Reserve Bank said it is open to issuing a national digital currency, which would likely be based on blockchain or distributed ledger technology.
 Senegal is set to roll out its eCFA, a digital version of the West African franc, later this year, and there are even plans to extend distribution across the West African Economic and Monetary Union (UEMOA).

 “There is going to be a new generation for banks.
 We are starting to see it play out in the market – governments starting to issue out their own cryptocurrency.
 Tunisia was the first country in the world to have its own government-issued digital currency… Some people are old school and will keep their money in the banks.
 But the bank of the future will not be the same as it is now,” says Ramjoo.

 This is just the beginning of a new system that will transform the world and make billions in the process.
 Many people don’t understand what’s happening; those that do will likely become even richer.

 Cryptocurrency, such as Bitcoin, is generated in the form of data strings.
 Only computers can solve the complex mathematical equations.
 For every completed equation, a coin is created and the coin that follows requires more data and processing power to add to the string, which in turn keeps a record of every transaction ever made.